NCAR/amwg_dev/CODE_OF_CONDUCT.md

 We do not tolerate harassment or bullying of any community member in any form.
 This applies equally to all community members, regardless of their title, seniority, background, gender, etc., across all our communication channels, including GitHub project space, emails, and in-person events.

 Code of conduct violations diminish the value of our community, and we take them seriously.
-Use the form belwo to report violations.
+Use the form below to report violations.

 ## General Code of Conduct